 The modern world is scary, but 80s horror slashers were no walk in the woods either.
-Except, there were plenty of walks in the woods and there were plenty of victims who “fell” prey to those walks...
+Except, there were plenty of walks in the woods and plenty of victims who “fell” prey on those walks...

 A small risk can introduce a big problem.
 There are lessons the Christys can take from NIST Computer Security Resource Center's (CSRC's) Best Practices in Cyber Supply Chain Risk Management to have changed the unfortunate fate of its Camp Crystal Lake victims.
 Below are the Key Cyber Supply Chain Risks and a translation of mitigations that may have helped the franchise casualties achieve a more lively ending:

 Third party service providers or vendors - from janitorial services to software engineering - with physical or virtual access to information systems, software code, or IP.
 Do not provide access to insecure third parties regardless of the desperation need for those services.
 This is especially true if you have not conducted a full background investigation on the provider and particularly if said provider is a psychotically violent short-fry cook that you met at the local diner.

 Poor information security practices by lower-tier suppliers.
 Implement trustworthy, reliable access controls and fundamental security protections.
 Consider that the local police whose only experience is in chasing the town's outcast and holds a response time record of “right before credits roll” may not be the best protection for your camp.

 Compromised software or hardware purchased from suppliers.
 Avoid using software or hardware with known vulnerabilities - no matter how “small.”
 Allow your psychotic cook to resign so she can address her son's compulsion with mutilating kittens offsite (and hopefully with professional assistance).
 Under no circumstances should you bring the child to the campground in order to retain the mother's services.